 Intel 8008 die photo by Ken Shirriff, via happytrees.org.
 Used under CC BY 4.0.
 Cropped from the original. (https://happytrees.org/dieshots/Timeline_on_Intel_chips#/media/File:Intel-8008-die-adjusted.jpg)

 This resolves the confusion I had.
 The logic that the ALU executes during a single cycle is not necessarily as simple as OR or AND.
-It can be a complex formula that computes carry input for bit 7 based on all the previous bits.
+As in the addition example, it can be a complex formula that computes carry input for bit 7 based on all the previous bits.

-I would not be surprised if it were possible to simulate one frame of a Mario game in a single cycle, assuming the CPU runs at a low enough frequency and we have large enough transistor budget!
+I would not be surprised if, in principle, it were possible to simulate one frame of a Mario game in a single cycle - assuming a low enough clock frequency!